greenpandaio/grading-sdk-ios-spm/README.md

 ### Privacy usage descriptions

 The grading flow needs permission for certain device capabilities.
-Therefore the app needs to include in the `Info.plist` file the privacy usage descriptions corresponding to the assessments added in the config, as follows:
+Therefore the app needs to include in the `Info.plist` file the following items:
-- Privacy - Camera Usage Description - for `front-camera`, `back-camera` assessments or if `finalOfferEnabled` is true.
+- Privacy - Camera Usage Description
-- Privacy - Face ID Usage Description - for `face-id` assessment.
+- Privacy - Face ID Usage Description
+- Privacy - Location When In Use Usage Description
-- Privacy - Microphone Usage Description - for `sound-performance` assessment.
+- Privacy - Microphone Usage Description

 ## Installing the library
 ### Swift Package Manager
 In the project's Package Dependencies add a new dependency for url https://github.com/greenpandaio/grading-sdk-ios-spm and set the desired version.

-After the PandasGradingSDK package is fetched, move the `PandasGradingSDK.bundle` from the package and include it in the project's target, checking "Copy items if needed".
+After the PandasGradingSDK package is fetched, drag and drop the PandasGradingSDK.bundle from the package contents folder to the project root  checking "Copy items if needed".
+Then include it in the project's target(Project settings -> targets -> Frameworks, Libraries & Embedded Content -> Add PandasGradingSDK).

+For the CocoaPods legacy installation refer to [the cocoa pod installation instructions](CocoaPodsInstall.md)

 ## Configuring the SDK

-The SDK is configured using the `configure` public method of `PandasGrading` shared instance
+Before starting the SDK you need to call the `configure` public method of `PandasGrading` shared instance Having a configuration file (config.json or any other name) is mandatory and should be bundled along with your app's assets.

+colorConfig , fontConfig , stringsURL are optional and should be provided if you want to override the default values.

 **Sample**